Deep Learning-based Spacecraft Relative Navigation Methods: A Survey: Introduction

-In the field of space exploration, autonomous vision-based \gls{sc} navigation is one key area with the potential of greatly benefiting from \acrconnect{dnn}{-based} estimation methods.
-Cameras are rapidly becoming the preferred sensor for autonomous rendezvous thanks to the introduction of compact and lightweight passive optical sensors as feasible onboard instruments \citep{wie2014attitude}.
-Additionally, vision-based techniques have been used in-flight for inertial orbit determination tasks \citep{bhaskaran1998orbit}.
-Potential future applications of domains include: \begin{enumerate*}[label=\arabic*)] \item non-cooperative rendezvous with a spacecraft; \item terrain navigation for descent and landing; and \item asteroid explorations and asteroid patch pinpoint localisation. \end{enumerate*} All of these scenarios involve the estimation of a chaser or lander spacecraft's relative state, typically through the six \gls{dof} pose $\mT_{ct}$ of the target object frame $\Ft$ relative to the chaser frame $\Fc$, composed of a rotation $\mR_{ct}$, and a translation $\prescript{c}{}{\vt}_{ct}$ (see \figref{fig:intro-scenarios}).
+All of these scenarios involve the estimation of a chaser or lander spacecraft's relative state, typically through the six \gls{dof} pose $\mT_{ct}$ of the target object frame $\Ft$ relative to the chaser frame $\Fc$, composed of a rotation $\mR_{ct}$, and a translation $\prescript{c}{}{\vt}_{ct}$ (see \figref{fig:intro-scenarios}).
 Pose estimation methods have traditionally worked by relating features of the target (expressed in $\Ft$), typically obtained from a model, to their images captured by the onboard camera (expressed in $\Fc$), whereas using \gls{dnn} models would adequately capture the intrinsic nonlinearities between the input sensor data and the state estimates, especially for images or \glspl{dem}.

 Previous studies have approached the topic of \gls{dl}-based navigation for space. \citet{kothari2020final} collated various applications of \gls{dl} for space, briefly discussing the achieved and prospective goals of onboard systems for spacecraft positioning during docking and landing.
 Aiming at non-cooperative spacecraft rendezvous specifically, \citet{cassinis2019review} first provided a review of \acrconnect{cnn}{-based} schemes in the context of monocular pose estimation systems discussing in detail several works (e.g.\ \cite{shi2018cubesat,sharma2018pose,sharma2019pose}).
-However, there is a shortage of comparative analysis of \gls{dl} methods for general relative navigation in space.
-With this survey, we thus intend to bridge this gap and provide a comprehensive reference for researchers and engineers aspiring to leverage deep learning for this subject, specifically for the three main applications identified in \figref{fig:intro-scenarios}. \figref{fig:overallview} shows the set of research methods and application domains covered by our survey.